Empirical Risk Minimization with Relative Entropy Regularization: Variance of the Empirical Risk

 Alternatively, when the reference measure assigns a probability to the set~$\set{T}\left( \vect{z} \right)$ that is smaller than the probability of the set~$\set{M}\setminus\set{T}\left( \vect{z} \right)$, i.e.,~$Q \left( \set{T}\left( \vect{z} \right) \right) < \frac{1}{2}$, there exists a critical point for~$\lambda$ at~$\left( \log\left( \frac{1-Q\left( \set{A} \right)}{Q\left( \set{A} \right)} \right) \right)^{-1}$.
 See for instance, Figure~\ref{FigQOnequarter}.
 More importantly, such a critical point can be arbitrarily close to zero depending on the value~$Q\left( \set{A} \right)$.
 The variance strictly decreases when~$\lambda$ decreases beyond the value~$\left( \log\left( \frac{1-Q\left( \set{A} \right)}{Q\left( \set{A} \right)} \right) \right)^{-1}$.
 Otherwise, reducing~$\lambda$ above the value~$\left( \log\left( \frac{1-Q\left( \set{A} \right)}{Q\left( \set{A} \right)} \right) \right)^{-1}$ increases the variance.

 In general, these observations suggest that reference measures~$Q$ that allocate small measures to the sets containing the set~$\set{T}\left( \vect{z} \right)$ might require reducing the value~$\lambda$ beyond a small threshold in order to observe small values of~$K^{(2)}_{Q, \vect{z}}\left( - \frac{1}{\lambda} \right)$, which is the variance of the random variable~$W$, in~\eqref{EqW}.
-These observations are central to understanding the concentration of probability that occurs when~$\lambda$ decreases, as discussed in the following section.
+These observations are central to understanding the concentration of probability that occurs when~$\lambda$ decreases to zero, as discussed in Section~\ref{SecMonotonicConcentration}.